hesamzakerirad/immigration-roadmap/Destination/README.md

 #### Useful Stats
 - Germany's population is around 84.3 million as of 2022.
+- Based on the information on [worldometers](https://www.worldometers.info/world-population/germany-population), the population density in Germany is 240 poeple per km2.
 - Roughly 56% of people speak English in Germany.
 - Since 2015, an average of 1.4m people have immigrated to Germany every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
 - According to [this](https://en.wikipedia.org/wiki/Religion_in_Germany) page, 52% of people are Christians in Germany.

 ---
 ### 7- Ireland